bhqasx/MeshGenerator_SWE/README.md

 The code for interplation of elevation information from measured cross-section profiles on a 2D mesh is written based on the algorithm propoesed by B.Schäppi [2].

-The code for topographic interplation in the confluence area of a river network is './confluent area topo'
+The code for topographic interplation in the confluence area of a river network is in './confluent area topo'

 [1] - Darren Engwirda, Locally-optimal Delaunay-refinement and optimisation-based mesh generation, Ph.D.
 Thesis, School of Mathematics and Statistics, The University of Sydney, September 2014.